Best iShares ETFs UK to Watch

 In terms of this ETF’s performance since it was launched in 2010 – long-term investors have been rewarded handsomely.
 Based on the average annualized return – this works out as gains of 13.92% per year.
 Interestingly, the benchmark index has returned 13.64% over the same period – meaning that iShares has outperformed the market.

-The best iShares ETFs UK that we have discussed thus far have focused on stocks.
+The iShares ETFs UK that we have discussed thus far have focused on stocks.
 With that said, it’s well worth diversifying into other asset classes to mitigate your risk.
-A great option in this respect is the iShares Corp Bond UCITS ETF.
+The iShares Corp Bond UCITS ETF offers this.

 As the name implies, this ETF will give you access to corporate bonds – all of which are issued in the US dollar.
 As such, the vast majority of bonds held in this iShares ETF are corporations listed American.
 In fact, through a single investment, you will be buying a basket of bonds that consists of 2,300 instruments.